 Dive computers perform a continuous calculation of the partial pressure of gases in the body based on the actual dive profile.
 As the dive computer automatically measures depth and time, it reduces the need for the diver to carry a separate watch and depth gauge and is able to warn of excessive ascent rates and missed decompression stops.

-“How often do we encounter situations where the new intelligence collected and the automatic warning alerts are not enough to keep us from harms way?
+“How often do you encounter situations where the new threat intelligence collected and the automatic warning alerts have not been enough, to keep you out of harms way?”

-It remains refreshing to witness that even on a small island in the British West Indies that smart people are applying the use of Operational Risk management in their own employee-owned business.
+It remains refreshing to witness that even on a small island in the British West Indies, that the owners/operators are true professionals who are applying the practice of “Operational Risk Management” (ORM) in their own small employee-owned business.

 First, they utilize it each day because they are Professionals.
 Second, they do it instinctively, because they know that it can mean the difference between life and death or predictive harm in an organizations daily operations.